ALIRE-HES-SO/llm-sft-workshop/docs/index.md

 By the end, you will be able to:

--  prepare datasets for training,
+-  prepare datasets for training
--  train models efficiently from a single GPU to multi-GPU setups,
+-  train models efficiently from a single GPU to multi-GPU setups
--  track training progress in real time,
+-  track training progress in real time
--  evaluate performance of fine-tuned models,
+-  evaluate performance of fine-tuned models
--  deploy your model, and even interact with it.
+-  deploy your model and even interact with it

 **Points of contact:**